SirHoog/Pong-AI/README.md

 You can control one the paddles and load in a saved neural network to play against.
 Or you can load in two AIs you've saved before and have them face off in your own tournament.

-Now, AIs playing might seem basic and boring... and it is... but I've worked hard on this project, so please check it out :sweat_smile:.
+Now, AIs playing pong might seem basic and boring... and it is... but I've worked hard on this project, so please check it out :sweat_smile:.
 ### Why?
 Before this, I've literally never coded a complete, functioning project (only broken parts of ambitious dreams) so I wanted to try something really simple while learning C++ and machine learning at the same time.
 This was the perfect project to learn, apply my knowledge, and have fun.